-- Reality Therapy: Reality therapy generally believes that individuals choose their behaviour and as a result, are responsible for not only what they are doing, but also how they think and feel.
-The ultimate goal of reality therapy is to provide the necessary support of conditions to help clients develop the psychological strength to evaluate their own behaviour and acquire more effective behaviour on the under the umbrella of a warm, accepting counselling environment.
-One of the key important beliefs is that our behaviour is not caused by the environmental factors, but rather by our internal forces and choice, ultimately leading to the key focus of accountability within ourselves.
+- Reality therapy generally believes that individuals choose their behaviour and as a result, are responsible for not only what they are doing, but also how they think and feel.
+Clients develop the psychological strength to evaluate their own behaviour and acquire more effective behaviour with the support of a warm and accepting counselling environment.

 What will I get out of treatment with Insight Psychological?

 If you’re in an abusive relationship, getting the right therapy may help you to leave that relationship.
 If you are in an abusive situation and you are afraid for your life or your personal safety, call 911.

 If you are a survivor of abuse, Insight can help you to deal with the trauma and aftermath so that you can go on to experience healthier relationships and better quality of life overall.

 Insight can provide you with in-person, online, or telephone counselling.
 Contact us to learn more or to book an appointment.

 Note: Insight can also provide therapy for abusers.